Strawberry Hill House: Later owners

-After Walpole's death, the house passed first to his cousin Anne Seymour Damer, then in 1797 to John Waldegrave, a grandson of Maria Walpole, the illegitimate daughter of Walpole's older brother Edward.
-In the first half of the 19th century, two successive owners, brothers John and George Waldegrave, spent most of the family fortune, culminating in a "Great Sale" lasting twenty-four days held in the grounds in 1842 which left the house stripped of virtually all its contents.
-From 1883 to 1887 the property was owned by Baron Hermann de Stern (1815–1887), a German-born British banker.
-In 1923, it was bought by the Roman Catholic St Mary's University College, renamed St Mary's University, Twickenham in 2014.
+After Walpole's death in 1797, the house passed first to his cousin Anne Seymour Damer, then to John Waldegrave, a grandson of Maria Walpole, the out-of-wedlock daughter of Walpole's older brother Edward.
+In the first half of the 19th century, two successive owners, brothers John and George Waldegrave, spent most of their family fortune, followed by a "Great Sale" lasting twenty-four days held in the grounds in 1842 which left the house stripped of virtually all its contents.